2. Numeric vectors#

 sqrt(3))

-?What do we mean by saying that multiplication operates element-by-element?
+?What do we mean by saying that multiplication operates element by element?

 How does the recycling rule work when applying `+`?